microsoft/vstest-docs/docs/analyze.md

 ### Analyze coverage with Visual Studio
 > **Version note:**
 >
-> Try this feature with latest [Visual Studio 2017 15.3.0 Preview](https://www.visualstudio.com/vs/preview/) version.
+> Try this feature with [Visual Studio 2017 15.3.0](https://www.visualstudio.com/vs) or later.

 Use the `Analyze Code Coverage` context menu available in `Test Explorer` tool window to start a coverage run.